Financial Poise

 Strengthen These Key Management Team Positions Before Selling the Business

-There are five areas of due diligence for consideration as an owner attempts to answer the issues and questions raised during the sale process: Financial and Accounting, Sales and Marketing, Manufacturing/Service, Systems and Overall Management.
+The five key areas of due diligence the buyer will focus on during this process include: Financial and Accounting, Sales and Marketing, Manufacturing and Service, Systems, and Overall Management.

-1. Financial and Accounting: Does the seller have 3-5 years’ audited financial statements?
-Are interim financial reports available (e.g., YTD and a comparison to the prior year)?
-As a privately owned business, there may be adjustments that a larger organization will want to make in the ongoing business.
-Some of the adjustments may relate to auto expenses, memberships and travel.
-Some of these costs will be eliminated, and closing cost adjustments made.
+There may be adjustments that a larger organization will want to make to the ongoing business.
+Some adjustments may relate to auto expenses, memberships, and travel.
+Some of these costs will be eliminated, and closing cost adjustments will be made.
 All these factors go into the equation of determining the price offered to the seller.

-One of the key managers is the Treasurer/CFO function.
+One of the critical managers here is the Treasurer/CFO.
 During the sales process, the CFO should be asking:

 • How accurate are the numbers presented to the prospective buyer?